Empathy - Cognitive and Emotional

 Empathy and Psychopathy

 Empathy Deficits: Psychopaths typically show deficits in affective empathy (the ability to feel what others feel), but their cognitive empathy (the ability to understand others' emotions) may remain intact.
+Cognitive empathy without the affective component may be a factor in manipulation by psychopaths as mentioned by Dutton (2013) in The Wisdom of Psychopaths.

 Neurological Insights: Research using brain imaging has shown that when individuals with psychopathy imagine others in pain, brain regions associated with empathy, such as the anterior insula and amygdala, fail to activate.
 However, these regions may respond normally when imagining pain inflicted on themselves.